declare-lab/dialogue-understanding/README.md

 ## Datasets

-The original datasets can be found in the `glove-end-to-end/datasets/dialogue_level_minibatch`, `glove-end-to-end/datasets/utterance_level_minibatch`, and `roberta-end-to-end/datasets/dialogue_level_minibatch`.
+The original datasets can be found in the `glove-end-to-end/datasets/_original` and `roberta-end-to-end/datasets/_original` directories.
 The following datasets are included in this project:

 ```